Paperspace/ml-in-a-box/README.md

  - Non-data-science software
  - Commercial software
+ - Software not licensed to be used on an available VM template
  - Software only used in particular specialized data science subfields (although we assume our users probably want a GPU)

 **TODO**: Table